Low-depth Circuit Implementation of Parity Constraints for Quantum Optimization: Performance analysis

 \subsection{Comparison with other quantum circuit optimizers}

 In order to set our results in context, we compare the gate count and the circuit depth obtained with our constructive optimization to numbers obtained with the heuristic circuit optimizers Qiskit~\cite{Qiskit} and $\text{t}|\text{ket}\rangle$~\cite{Sivarajah2021}.
+In particular for Qiskit we use the \texttt{transpile} method one a square grid with a gate set consisting of CNOT, Pauli rotations and Hadamard gates.
+For $\text{t}|\text{ket}\rangle$ we created a \texttt{Backend} with the same gate set and topology and \texttt{optimisation\_level} $=2$ and employed the \texttt{get\_compiled\_circuit} method.
 Figure~\ref{fig:optimizer_comparison} depicts the optimization results for circuits of different size for a triangle ratio ${r_3=0.5}$ and a parallel gate distance ${d=1}$, where the opimization starts after laying out the 3- and 4-body plaquettes on a square grid, i.e., the parity compilation is considered in the optimization process.
 For each data point, we averaged over five random layouts.
 As expected from the discussion in Sec.~\ref{sec:circuit_depth}, the circuit depth of our optimization approach converges at a comparably low number, while it increases with the system size for the other approaches.
 For our approach as well as for the $\text{t}|\text{ket}\rangle$ optimizer, we observe a linear scaling with $N$ (and therefore with $N_C$) for the CNOT count, while it scales roughly quadratically for the optimization with Qiskit.
-However, we note that this benchmark considers a very specific case of optimization and can by no means be interpreted as a general meaningful benchmark of optimization techniques.
+However, we note that this benchmark considers a very specific case of optimization for a particular implementation of constraints and can by no means be interpreted as a general meaningful benchmark of optimization techniques.